 Megatrends are long-term driving forces that are observable today and will likely have transformational potential in the future.
 In SIPATH, we use a foresight approach to identify, quantify and map megatrends in Europe, such as climate change, demographic change, farm and value chain transformations, and increasingly stringent environmental regulations.
 By mapping these megatrends at the regional scale, we establish a geography of megatrends and detect where they coincide.
 The direction and intensity of these megatrends differs between regions, driving them into different systemic lock-ins or change dynamics.

-The insights gained with the analysis of historical trajectories, combined with the assessment of future mega-trends, are synthesized towards the identification of a set of potential future SI pathways in Europe.
-In particular, we will develop scenarios and region-specific pathways of SI adoption, identifying their potential accelerators and the networks of actors facilitating/constraining them.
-These scenarios will thus sketch the option space in terms of future (sustainable) intensification trajectories in Europe, while taking into account the diversity of agricultural landscapes and actors.
+The insights gained with the analysis of historical trajectories, combined with the assessment of mega-trends, are synthesized towards the identification of a set of potential pathways for sustainable agriculture in Europe.
+In particular, we will develop scenarios and region-specific pathways, identifying their potential accelerators and the networks of actors facilitating or constraining them.
+These scenarios will thus sketch the option space in terms of future change trajectories in Europe, while taking into account the diversity of agricultural landscapes and actors.
 Our goal is to make these alternative pathways and their respective trade-offs explicit through the use of (indicator) visualisations, in order to inform and stimulate a societal debate on future visions for agriculture in Europe.